rzalamena/redcarpet/README.markdown

 Redcarpet is a Ruby library for Markdown processing that smells like butterflies and popcorn.

+rzalamena note: this branch (video-tag) is being maintained by me to support video tag markdown.

+If you want to use the video-tag markdown, modify your gemfile to include this github repo and use the following markdown:
+Look this video: \#\[awesome video\]\(http://foobar.com/example.mp4\)

+This will create a HTML5 video tag that has a src= pointing to example.mp4.

+Gemfile line for reference:
+gem 'redcarpet', git: 'https://github.com/rzalamena/redcarpet.git', branch: 'video-tag'

 This library is written by people
 ---------------------------------